CLARIAH/burgerLinker/README.md

 ### Custom rule set

 A custom rule set can be used to tailor the filtering step.
-To use custom rules for filtering, copy the default rule set (`default.yaml`), using a different name (e.g. `myRules.yaml`), and edit the conditions.
-Next, run BurgerLinker with the `--ruleSet myRules` option.
+To use custom rules for filtering, copy the default rule set (`default.yaml`) under a different name (e.g. `myRules.yaml`) and open the file in your preferred text editor.

----

-## Possible direct extensions
-It would be possible to add more general matching functionalities that are not dependent on the Civil Registries schema.
-One possible way would be to provide a JSON Schema as an additional input to any given dataset, specifying the (i) Classes that the user wish to match their instances (e.g. sourceClass: iisg:Newborn ; targetClass: iisg:Groom), and the (ii) Properties that should be considered in the matching (e.g. schema:givenName; schema:familyName).

-Subsequently, the fast matching algorithm could be used for many other linkage purposes (in Digital Humanities), e.g. places, occupations and products.
+Each rule contains three lines: a *name*, a *description*, and a *condition*.
+An example rule is shown below:

+    name: "within_b_d.timegapdiff"
+    description: "The allowed difference in years between the birth and death of an individual"
+    condition: "diff >= 0 && diff <= 110"

+This rule ensures that the difference between the birth and death of an individual must not exceed 110 years, and that the death should always be preceded by the birth.

+Rules can be customized by modifying the conditions.
+Valid conditions are logical comparisons between `diff` and a numerical value (e.g. `<`, `>=`, `==`, and `!=`) either solitary or paired with one more comparisons via logical operators (`&&` for *AND* or `||` for *OR*).

+Run BurgerLinker with the `--ruleSet myRules` option to use the custom rule set during post processing.